 As you focus your attention on the breath, it will naturally find its own rhythm.
 No need to try to modify it.
 As you meditate, you may become aware of discomfort in the body or maybe your legs are falling asleep.
 Feel free to shift and move your meditation posture as necessary but try to maintain awareness.
 Other times, you’ll find yourself aware of physical sensations that you can work with without moving – that itchy spot on the bridge of your nose or the tension in your jaw or shoulders.
 See what happens when you take note, relax and release the tension, and go back to the breath.

 Mindfulness is all about seeing what works for you.
-For more information, check out our program on how to Learn to Meditate.
-With the right seat, posture, attitude, and instructions from the Mindworks App, you’ve got everything you need to get you started and keep you going.
+For more information, check out our course Meditation Fundamentals.
+With the right seat, posture, attitude, and instructions, you’ve got everything you need to get you started and keep you going.